Mung Bean and Kelp Soup: A Chinese Food Wisdom Ritual

 Best Window

-Best in hot weather, after sun exposure, or during stressful periods when the body feels warm and irritable.
-Skip it when you feel chilled, pale, depleted, or very cold in the stomach.
+Best in hot weather or when the body feels warm and irritable.
+Skip it when you feel chilled, pale, or very cold in the stomach.